- Ethos: We are an inclusive school which places Christian values at the centre of its daily life

 - As a caring, Christian School, at the heart of the community, we believe all children are equal.
 We recognise that not all disadvantaged children will be eligible for Free School Meals or have a parent in the armed forces.

 - We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being vulnerable.
-At least 50% of any group will be made up of FSM children.

 - Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.